Siddhant26-code/Projectcode/README.md

 - Implement difficulty levels (adjustable speed or obstacles).
 - Add color to the game elements for better visuals.
 - Multiplayer mode with two snakes controlled separately.
-- Improve AI behavior for an autonomous snake mode.

 ## Author
-Developed by [Your Name]
+Developed by Siddhant,Pearl,Nikhil and Jay.

-## License
-This project is open-source and can be modified or distributed freely.

 Happy coding and enjoy the game!